mynk-tmr/notes/FrontEnd/Javascript.md

 - timer continues “ticking” while showing alert/confirm/prompt.
 - **Zero delay scheduling** is used to execute code immediately after current task

+**`window.requestIdleCallback(cb)`** : queues a function to be called during a browser's idle periods.
+Used to perform background work on main event loop, without impacting animation and input response.

 **Web Workers API**
 * feature that allows for multi-threading in JavaScript